Fortitude (Botticelli): History

 The cycle was for the Tribunal Hall of Piazza della Signoria in Florence.
 The Tribunale di Mercanzia was the body that decided on the business disputes between Florentine merchants and administered justice among the guilds, known as Arts.
 Later, these panels would be moved to the Uffizi, when the wealth and heritage of the Renaissance judiciary were absorbed by the Chamber of Commerce in 1777.
 At the time of their commission in the fifteenth century, the Mercanzia was of prime importance in Florence's economic life.
 This made the commission extremely prestigious, and the job was sought by many painters.
 Pollaiolo's understandable protests to Botticelli's involvement, contributed to limiting Botticelli's participation in the commission to this single figure.
 Botticelli could count on the help of Tommaso Soderini, one of the Mercanzia commissioners, and because of his intrusion, the painters’ guild amended their statutes to protect its members from other outside interference.
 Soderini was one of the most prominent members historically of an influential Florentine patrician family and was elected as gonfalonier for life in 1502.

+Rest of the set

+Piero del Pollaiuolo's six paintings, all also now in the Uffizi, were: